 - These are flat, long and attach themselves to your dog’s intestines.
 They then shed small amounts of themselves into your dog’s waste which will look like little grains of white rice.
 DE is a great option to treat these.

-- They live in your dog’s colon and cab cause sever irritation.
-Besides that, they cause, bloody diarrhea and general wasting away.
+- They live in your dog’s colon and can cause severe irritation.
+Besides that, they cause bloody diarrhea and general wasting away.
 Again, diatomaceous earth with knock these buggers right out.

 - Like the others above these nasties live in your dog digestive track.
 They feed off their blood through intestinal vessels causing anemia.
 And yes, DE is great for curing them as well.

 - Here is where things get serious.
 Heartworms in dogs can be fatal.
 That means no messing around with treatments.
 I need to be 100% positive that I treatment I use is going to work.
 So, I recommend working with your vet on this one.
-Due to heartworms being a blood-born parasite not a GI parasite (like the others above) it requires a different treatment.
+Due to heartworms being a blood-borne parasite, not a GI parasite (like the others above) it requires a different treatment.